-AVI 220 Aviation Safety (3) This course is an in-depth study of aviation safety, including the causes and investigation practices including the causes and investigation practices of aircraft accidents, safety awareness in aviation systems management, and the development of aircraft accident prevention programs.
+AVI 220 Aviation Safety (3) This course is an in-depth study of aviation safety, including the causes and investigation practices of aircraft accidents, safety awareness in aviation systems management, and the development of aircraft accident prevention programs.
 The focus of this course is on the various human, mechanical, and environmental factors that impact aviation safety.